 where $k$ is the desired number of states each controllable resource can be in, and $i\in\indices{k}$.

-We assume, the cost of setting the $a$-th controllable resource to its $i$-th state can be calculated by multiplying the cost of the resource producing one MWh of energy, $\g{\bc}_{a}^{*}$, with the amount of energy the $a$-th controllable resource will produce in the $i$-th state, $\g{\bp}_{a,i}$:
+We assume, the production cost of the $a$-th controllable resource at its $i$-th state can be calculated by multiplying the cost of the resource producing one MWh of energy, $\g{\bc}_{a}^{*}$, with the amount of energy the $a$-th controllable resource will produce in the $i$-th state, $\g{\bp}_{a,i}$:

-where $a\in\indices{n}, i\in\indices{k}$ and we also assume that the production cost of all controllable resources does not change over time.
+where $a\in\indices{n}, i\in\indices{k}$.
+We also assume that the production cost of all controllable resources does not change over time.

 However, the value of $\g{\bc}_{a}^{*}$ depends on the $a$-th controllable resource's type.
-Different types of resources will have different ranges in cost for producing one MWh of energy, as we can see in \cref{tbl:cost}.
-For our purposes, we set the value of $\g{\bc}_{a}^{*}$ by uniformly sampling between the minimum and maximum cost per MWh, $\fmin{\g{\bc}_{a}^{*}}$ and $\fmax{\g{\bc}_{a}^{*}}$ respectively, of the $a$-th controllable resource's type.
+In reality, different types of resources will have different ranges in cost for producing one MWh of energy, as we can see in \cref{tbl:cost}.
+To get a concrete cost for our purposes, we set the value of $\g{\bc}_{a}^{*}$ by sampling from a uniform distribution between the minimum and maximum cost per MWh, $\fmins{\g{\bc}_{a}}$ and $\fmaxs{\g{\bc}_{a}}$ respectively, of the $a$-th controllable resource's type.

+Specifically in this paper we use the method \texttt{np.random.uniform} with a seed of $0$.

 The next order of business is to find the sensitivity matrix $\bS$, which we need to determine how the production of power at some resource affects the amount of power flowing through each transmission line.
 However, before we do that we need to also record the amount of power produced or consumed by the static resources, loads, and external grids connected to the power network.
 This results in a matrix where $\ld{\mat{\Phi}}_{t,c}$ is the amount of power produced or consumed by the $c$-th element---letting static resource, load, and external grid elements share the same index---where negative values in $\ld{\mat{\Phi}}$ represents power being consumed by the $c$-th element.
 We then estimate the sensitivity matrix using the procedure that us described in \cref{sec:est-sensitivity} of the Appendix with the loss function: